ossimlabs/omar-scdf-sqs/README.md

 ```

 ## Output Example (to a SCDF Processor)
 The SQS Listener simmply forwards the SQS message on to the SCDF Processor that is listening on the SQS Listener's output Kafka stream.
+Therefore, the output is the same as the input.